 Here in this guide, I’ll show you 3 methods to set up multiple backups in Windows 10.
-You can also have a try if you want Windows 10 backup to multiple drives.
-Or if you prefer a quick way to make it, you can just jump straight to Part 2 to get it.
+You can also have a try if you want Windows 10 backup to multiple drives, please go to the advanced way directly.

 To backup your data properly, you should save multiple backups on different locations.
 There are three ways to trick Windows 10 to save more backup tasks.
-The third one is to set multiple backup schedules to automatically backup your data.
+The previous two ways will use Windows 10 backup utility, namely change backup location and backup files with different accounts.
+The third one is to set multiple backup schedules with Task Scheduler.

 After creating a backup with File History, you can connect another USB drive or network drive.
 Temporarily switch File History destination, and then File History will backup to the new location.
 After that, switch it backup to the original location.